Fort Albany First Nation

-The community is policed by the Nishnawbe-Aski Police Service, an Aboriginal-based service.
-It shares the Fort Albany 67 Indian Reserve with the Kashechewan First Nation, which officially separated from Fort Albany First Nation in 1977.
-Fort Albany First Nation controls the Fort Albany Indian Settlement on the south shore of the Albany River, and the Kashechewan First Nation controls the Kashechewan Indian Settlement directly across the river.
+The First Nation is a signatory of Treaty 9, and is part of the Mushkegowuk Council, within the Nishnawbe Aski Nation.
+The community is policed by the Nishnawbe-Aski Police Service, an Indigenous police service.
+It shares band members and the Fort Albany 67 Indian Reserve with the Kashechewan First Nation, which separated from Fort Albany starting in the late 1950s.
+Fort Albany First Nation is situated on Sinclair and Anderson Islands, as well as on the south shore on the mainland of the river.
+The Nation controls the Fort Albany Indian Settlement on the south shore of the Albany River, and the Kashechewan First Nation controls the Kashechewan Indian Settlement directly across the river.